DataDog/documentation/content/en/security/application_security/threats/threat-intelligence.md

 ## Threat intelligence in the user interface

 When viewing the traces in the UI, you can see threat intelligence data under the `@appsec` attribute.
-The `category`, and `security_activity` will be set.
+The `category` and `security_activity` are both set.

 {{< img src="security/application_security/threats/threat_intel/threat_intel_appsec.png" alt="Example of the appsec attribute containing threat intelligence data">}}